 I just covered Éohum in a newsflash, writing that these guys really take you far down to the abyss where Black Metal dwells.
 Now, it can be worse, much worse.

 Let me warn ye: If you look for warm and cozy melodies to carry you along, whilst you enjoy your crackling fire, then DO NOT open that door (open this door instead).
 If you are just a fan of lighter versions of all things Black and Doom Metal, DO NOT open that door.
-If you are ready to face the dark, howling abyss of one of the better Black Metal concoctions I had the pleasure to hear until now, then come in.
+If you are ready to face the dark, howling abyss of one of the better Extreme Metal and Black Metal concoctions I had the pleasure to hear until now, then come in.

-‘Cause the newest 2016 album κρέων (Creon) of the Swiss Black Metal band Rorcal will take you down there and then still deeper to some forgotten place that is worse than Azatoth’s mad abode.
+‘Cause the newest 2016 album κρέων (Creon) of the Swiss Extreme Metal band Rorcal will take you down there.
+And then still deeper to some forgotten place that is worse than Azatoth’s mad abode.
 Really beyond Dante’s inferno and his famed circles of hell.
 To an area of pain and sorrow that the likes of Dodecahedron occupy.

-κρέων (Creon) will take your brain and pull it down to the unspeakable deaths of the unnamable – as the band states.
-The constant level of dissonant sound, ever over-present drum work, screams around every corner just lets you fear that bright rectangle that should be the door to salvation.
+κρέων (Creon) will take your brain and pull it down to the unspeakable depths of the unnamable – as the band states.
+The constant level of dissonant sound, ever-over-present drum work, and screams around every corner just let you fear that bright rectangle that should be the door to salvation.
 Because you don’t know if it is really the door or something else?

 κρέων (Creon) is not for the faint at heart.
-So again, if you prefer lighter versions of #metal, do not even open that door.
-Black Metal adepts, however, should consume without moderation.
+So again, if you prefer lighter versions of metal, do not even open that door.
+Black and Extreme Metal adepts, however, should consume without moderation.
 But can you face the roaring silence once the record has finished assaulting you?
 That is the question.